Project location

 Why Port of Hastings?

-Naturally wide and deep channels provide the required channel capacity to manage specialist vessel movements.
+A naturally wide and deep channel provide the required channel capacity to manage specialist vessel movements.
 Additionally, the existing deep-water channels require minimal maintenance dredging.

 Location